Human Metapneumovirus

 Studies of cytokine response in BALB/c mice have shown findings that are consistent with those of the human studies cited above, showing a weak innate cytokine response that corresponds with lower levels of pulmonary inflammation than with RSV infection.[19]

 Two recent studies have examined the significance of hMPV viral load, as assessed by real-time PCR, on illness parameters.
 One study showed that increased viral loads correlated with lower respiratory tract illness and hospitalization.[21]
-The second found that an increasing viral load was associated with increased fever, increased bronchodilator use, and increased length of hospitalizations, independent of age and underlying chronic illness.
-This study also evaluated viral loads in RSV illness and did not find this same correlation with disease severity, again suggesting a different pathology mechanism between these two related viruses.[22]
+Another study found that an increasing viral load was associated with increased fever, increased bronchodilator use, and increased length of hospitalizations, independent of age and underlying chronic illness.
+This study also evaluated viral loads in RSV illness and did not find this same correlation with disease severity, suggesting a different pathology mechanism between these two related viruses.[22]

 Epidemiology